whitneyburton/portfolios/students/1608-back/alene-schlereth/ali-schlereth-Mod4.md

 from Brad:
 Positive: You're always happy to answer questions.
 You explain your thought process super clearly, and I learned a lot from pairing with you.
 Constructive: Don't be afraid to be more assertive.
 I think taking a project manager role would be a good challenge, and I bet you'd be really good at it.

+from Nick Chambers:
+Ali has been one of the core members of the Pahlka posse during my time at Turing, and it's been a pleasure getting to know her.
+She's always been an organizer, a leader and a solid contributor.
+Pahlka will surely suffer without her around, and wherever she ends up working will be lucky to have her.
+Great job over the past seven months.
+It's been awesome getting to know her.

 ### Playing a Part